-Tiger Stripes: Horror and Tigrine Feminist Critiques in Malaysian Film uniform headscarf to film TikTok dances in the school toilet with her friends during class time.
+Tiger Stripes: Horror and Tigrine Feminist Critiques in Malaysian Film

+Tiger Stripes is a Malaysian Malay-language horror film produced in 2023 that was written and directed by Amanda Nell Eu.
+Tiger Stripes won the Critics Week Grand Prize at the 2023 Cannes Film Festival.
+The film features a twelve-year-old Malay girl, Zaffan.
+Zaffan is portrayed as non-conforming schoolgirl who removes her uniform headscarf to film TikTok dances in the school toilet with her friends during class time.
 Zaffan and her friends Farah and Mariam often play in the forest and rivers on the way home from school, and the audience witnesses Zaffan removing her river drenched school uniform to walk home in her undergarments, flesh-coloured shorts and a tank top.
 Once she arrives home, her mother, newly returned from work, is appalled both by Zaffan's river-soaked school uniform and her lack of modesty.
 She further humiliates her daughter by chastising her loud enough for the entire village to hear and physically throws her out of the house in her wet undergarments in an attempt to shame her into more appropriate, modest, "lady-like" behaviour.